Historical Markers in Oconee County, South Carolina

 Oconee County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Oconee County, South Carolina.
+This timeline provides a condensed summary of the historical journey of Oconee County, South Carolina.

 - 1791: Oconee County was originally part of the Pendleton District.